 To Create a view

-In SharePoint Online, click View options, click Save view and give the view a name.
+In SharePoint Online or SharePoint Server 2019, click View options, click Save view as and give the view a name.

 In SharePoint Server, click the Library tab, and then click Create view.

 If you're creating a new view, fill in the other fields as needed.
 In SharePoint Online and SharePoint Server 2019, click View options, then click Edit current view.

 To group your data, scroll down and expand Group By.
 In the Group By section, click the First group by the column drop down and choose a field.
 This field is one of the many available columns for your list or library.